close

 Business values

-Xuefei Wang, Transport Consultant at Padam Mobility
+Xuefei Wang, Team Lead Transport Consulting at Padam Mobility

 There is no one-fits-all solution for DRT services.
 The introduction of new mobility systems in a specific area requires a great deal of expertise and precise analysis to ensure that services are successful, i.e. that they meet customer and user needs in the best possible way.
 Transport consulting is therefore a key area for Padam Mobility.
 In-house mobility consultants and engineers help customers develop the on-demand service that can best solve their existing public transport problems.